renjmindy/COVID19-XRayPneumoniaImageClassifier/README.md

 Deep learning is extremely powerful and is helping to lead the advancement of many AI tasks.
 That said, deep learning is often criticized for having a lot of black box algorithms in that the components of the model itself are difficult to interpret.
 In the case of CNNs and image recognition, this is actually not true at all!
 In this lesson, you will explore how you can visualize the intermediate hidden layers within your CNN to uncover what sorts of features your deep network is uncovering through some of the various filters.
 With that, you'll gain interesting insights and knowledge as to how your CNN is seeing the world.

 Now that my own CNN has been built so that the visualization of feature maps is able to be seen.
 It's time to load pretrained models from files and visualize learned features systematically.
 Here, I'll succinctly visualize all the channels from each layer in a CNN.
-Saved models such as `'chest_xray_all_data.h5'` and `***.h5` are uploaded to one subdirectory, **models**, of this repository.
-All of these saved model files include both the model architecture and the trained weights.
+All of saved model files include both the model architecture and the trained weights.
 See the `model.save()` method for further details.
 These models were built in order to help identify patients with pneumonia.
 Start simply by loading them and pulling up a summary of the layers from each given pre-trained model.
 (To load the model use the `keras.models.load_model()` function.)

 ## Loading Pretrained Models